bseltz-cohesity/scripts/reports/powershell/storageGrowth/README.md

 .\storageGrowth.ps1 -vip mycluster -username myuser -domain mydomain.net -days 100
 ```

-Your browser should open and display the chart of storage growth.

 ## Authentication Parameters

 * -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)